Finalist of the 2020 National Band Association / William D. Revelli Memorial Band Composition Contest

 During our joint commitment by the Blasmusikverband Baden-Württemberg for the Jugendmusikcamp 2019, I got to know my friends and colleagues Dirk Mattes und Dominik Wagner.
 During the Covid-19 Pandemic in 2020, together we started the CD project Orchester*stücke.

-In the same year the Orchestra-Sonata No. 2 (Times of the Day) I contributed was chosen in the as one of the finalists of the internationally renowned composition contest of the National Band Association, in which around 70 of the best wind orchestra composers from all over the world take part every year.
+In the same year the Orchestra-Sonata No. 2 (Times of the Day) I contributed was chosen as one of the finalists of the internationally renowned composition contest of the National Band Association, in which around 70 of the best wind orchestra composers from all over the world take part every year.

 In 2018 I won the composition contest of the Schwäbisches Jugendblasorchesters im Allgäu Schwäbischen Musikbund.
 Since then, the fanfare, which the orchestra named Epic Opening, has been part of the top orchestra’s regular concert program.
 I was also able to win the tender for a festival piece commission initiated by the city of Karlsruhe for the 300th birthday, so that in 2014 a celebratory performance of Raise The Flags by orchestras from all over Europe took place.